 Remember to use sweeping motions with your fingers, starting from the center of the face and working your way outward.
 Light pressure (not too aggressive) will be enough to encourage lymphatic drainage and rejuvenate the skin.

-General Facial Massage Technique
+Anti-Wrinkle Facial Massage Technique

 - First, Dakar recommends applying a facial oil that works for your skin type all over a clean face (her Organic Omega Booster is actually quite amazing and comes in two formulations, one for dry and sensitive and the other for oily/combo skin).

 - Apply this pressure for three seconds and repeat for three sets, she says.
 "To improve the effects of this facial acupressure technique, work your middle finger down until you reach the spot right in between your eyebrows," Dakar suggests.

-Crow's feet more your issue?
+- Crow's feet more your issue?
 There's a technique for that, too.
 "Use your index fingers to apply pressure on your nose's bridge, right below the inner eyes," says Dakar.
 "Do this for five seconds at a time for a total of three sets."
 Better yet, she says, this technique can help relax your eyes so they'll stop squinting naturally, and it can also help prevent the formation of dark under-eye circles.